GlamgarOnDiscord/discord-starboard-plus/README.md

 const starboardOptions = {
   starboardChannelID: 'YOUR_STARBOARD_CHANNEL_ID',
   requiredReactions: 1, // Default : '1'
-  starEmoji: 'STAR_EMOJI' // Default : '⭐'
+  starEmoji: 'STAR_EMOJI' // Default : '⭐' (for custom emoji need to use only name of emoji)
   // Add other options as needed
 };